*Please Note* The Manitou Incline has reopened after extensive renovations and upgrades to the trail.

 Trail Difficulty: Difficult

-The Manitou Incline gains almost 2,000 feet of elevation over less than 1 mile.
+This is considered an extreme trail and is an advanced hike!The Manitou Incline gains almost 2,000 feet of elevation over less than 1 mile.
 It's not for the faint of heart, but people from all walks (or climbs) of life have given it a go.
-It is, perhaps, the most unique and challenging trail in the country, attracting runners, Olympic athletes and cyclists from around the world.
-The trail is also used by military personnel and even soccer moms.
-More than anything, the Manitou Springs Incline is famous for dishing out a tough workout.
+It is, perhaps, the most unique and challenging trail in the country, attracting runners, fitness enthusiasts, military personnel, Olympic athletes and cyclists from around the world.
+More than anything, the Manitou Incline is famous for serving up a tough workout.
 "I can’t think of any particular workout, route, or activity that forces you to push your boundaries quite like the Incline does," said Cameron Chambers, national mountain bike champion.
 "Redlined - that is the only word I can think of when describing the workout the Incline gives you."

 For a successful experience, consult your physician, bring plenty of water and energy snacks and be sure you've adjusted to the high altitude of Colorado Springs (6,035 ft) before you attempt this trail.
 Pace yourself and rest when you need to.

-Track your time and rank against other Manitou Springs Incline users and win rewards for completing this tough workout with the Incline App.
+Track your time and rank against other Manitou Incline users and win rewards for completing this tough workout with the Incline App.